cict-cc206/students/_data/2021/jcdistor.md

-emoji :sunglasses: :sunglasses: :sunglasses: wassup mga par
+emoji :thumbsup: :sunglasses: :ok_hand:  wassup mga par
 ***
 about_me
 >  Hi I'm Janne, I like to take photos and design UI/UX.
 My usual hobbies are playing video games and chess.
 Stay safe and keep on learning!